Diniden/simple-data-provider/README.md

 # Data Provider (WIP)

-Library to help make a uniform interface for synchornous and asynchronous data piping.
+Library to help make a uniform interface for synchronous and asynchronous data piping.

 ## Developing and Viewing Demos